MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

+* Create optionLike in getAllPost in post.controller.js.
-* Try to add like/dislike function in vue.
+* Add optionLike in like/dislike function in vue.

 # Before to run this server